apache/flink-web/_posts/2021-01-11-batch-fine-grained-fault-tolerance.md

 In general, we recommend conducting your own performance experiments on your own hardware and with your own workloads, as results might vary from what we’ve presented here.
 Despite the findings here, the pipelined mode probably has some performance advantages in environments with rare failures and slower I/O (for example when using spinning disks, or network attached disks).
 On the other hand, CPU intensive workloads might benefit from the batch mode even in slow I/O environments.

 We should also note that the caching (and subsequent reprocessing on failure) only works if the cached results are still present -- this is currently only the case, if the TaskManager survives a failure.
 However, this is an unrealistic assumption as many failures would cause the TaskManager process to die.
 To mitigate this limitation, data processing frameworks employ external shuffle services that persist the cached results independent of the data processing framework.
-Since Flink 1.9, there is support for a [pluggable shuffle service](https://cwiki.apache.org/confluence/display/FLINK/FLIP-31%3A+Pluggable+Shuffle+Service), and there are tickets for adding implementations for [YARN](https://issues.apache.org/jira/browse/FLINK-13247) and [Kubernetes](https://issues.apache.org/jira/browse/FLINK-13246).
+Since Flink 1.9, there is support for a [pluggable shuffle service](https://cwiki.apache.org/confluence/display/FLINK/FLIP-31%3A+Pluggable+Shuffle+Service), and there are tickets for adding implementations for YARN ([FLINK-13247](https://issues.apache.org/jira/browse/FLINK-13247)) and Kubernetes ([FLINK-13246](https://issues.apache.org/jira/browse/FLINK-13246)).
 Once these implementations are added, TaskManagers can recover cached results even if the process or machine got killed.

 Despite these considerations, we believe that fine-grained recovery is a great improvement for Flink’s batch capabilities, as it makes the framework much more efficient, even in unstable environments.